Why Modeling Beats Rule-Based Segmentation

 Reason No. 1: Variable Selection

 Let’s say you want to build a rule to find a good segment for the sale of luxury cruises.
 How would you pick the most predictable variable for that one purpose?
 Income and age?
-That is not a bad start, but that is like using just two colors out of a crayon box containing over 80 colors.
+That is not a bad start, but that is like using just two colors out of a crayon box containing 80 colors.

 Case in point: Do you really believe that the main difference between luxury cruisers and luxury car buyers is “income”?
 Guess what, those buyers are all rich.
 You must dig much deeper than that.